Michael Bell OBE

 NIFDA Board Member

-Chairman Irwin’s Bakery Brian Irwin is Chairman of Irwin’s Bakery (W D Irwin & Sons) based in Portadown.
-The bakery was established in 1912 and now employs 400.
-Irwin’s Bakery bakes a wide range of all breads for NI and ROI supplying all major stores and supermarkets.
+Chairman Irwin’s Bakery (W D Irwin & Sons), Brian leads the company, established in 1912 and based in Portadown.
+The bakery now employs a team of 400 and bakes a wide range of all breads for NI and ROI supplying all major stores and supermarkets.
 Also known in GB for its range of Irish breads and its Howell House range of cakes and buns.
 They are available in all the multiple stores.
 “Keeping the customer to the forefront and being prepared to adapt and change has been key to our growth, as well as capitalising on the attractive provenance of the traditional products that we bake.”
-Outside of work, Brian supports Portadown and Irish Rugby.

 Arthur Richmond